Graduate-Level Semester Credit

 How it Works:

-Graduate-level credit will be awarded upon completing of the following items:
+Graduate-level credit will be awarded upon completion of the following items:

-- Complete any CUE online or live conference, workshop, or webinar (CUE Workshop/Webinar/Conference fees are paid separately from the tuition university credit fee.)
+- Complete any KSWLA online or live conference, workshop, or webinar.
+(KSWLA Conference fees are paid separately from the tuition university credit fee.)

-- Register for a UOP Workshop Course (See below)
+- Register for a UOP Course.
+(See below.)

-Completely designed for busy teachers like you, you will get up to 6 months to submit coursework requirements, and extensions are always granted upon request.
+Completely designed for busy teachers like you, you have up to 6 months to submit your coursework requirements, and extensions are always granted upon request.

-An Official transcript with your final course grade(s) is available from Pacific upon successful completion of coursework.
-The course ending date that will appear on your transcript will reflect the date in which your completed coursework was reviewed and graded.
+An Official Transcript with your final course grade(s) is available from Pacific upon successful completion of coursework.
+The course ending date that will appear on your transcript will reflect the date your completed coursework was reviewed and graded.
 Within 3-6 weeks of submitting your coursework requirements, you will be mailed an unofficial transcript with your official course grades (at no charge) to your mailing address.

-The credits offered are post-baccalaureate, graded, graduate-level semester credits, provided directly through the University of the Pacific, Benerd College.
-They are specifically designed to meet the needs of educators for Salary Advancement and Re-certification.
+The credits offered are post-baccalaureate, graded, graduate-level semester credits/units, provided directly through the University of the Pacific, Benerd College.
+They are specifically designed to meet the needs of educators for salary advancement and re-certification.
 The credits are acceptable where local districts approve and applicable to state licensing where authorized.
 We always encourage that you check with your employer for acceptability of these credits.
 Course participants are responsible to determine acceptability of these credits for their intended use.
-Each graduate-level semester credit is equivalent to 15 hours of academic involvement.
+Each graduate-level semester credit/unit is equivalent to 15 hours of academic involvement.

 University of the Pacific, established in 1851, is California’s oldest private chartered university and is fully accredited by the Western Association of Schools and Colleges (WASC).

-UOP course titles will not match directly with CUE workshops, conferences, trainings, etc. The choice is yours – you choose which course and how many graduate-level semester credits you would like to earn per workshop.
-Each course below may be attempted for 1- 3 graduate-level credits and enrollment is open year round at any time.
+The choice is yours.
+You choose which course and how many graduate-level semester credits you would like to earn per workshop.
+Each course below may be attempted for 1- 3 graduate-level credits and enrollment is open year round.

 |University-Approved Course||Course Number||Credits||Tuition Fee||Enrollment Date|